Full name: gigawatt

 You can use this form to select from known units:

-The SI prefix "giga" represents a factor of 109, or in scientific notation, 1E9.
+The SI prefix "giga" represents a factor of 109, or in exponential notation, 1E9.

 So 1 gigawatt = 109 watts.